jjlocke2004/enterprise-network-lab/docs/vlan-design.md

 ## Overview

 The network is logically segmented using Virtual Local Area Networks (VLANs).
-Each department is assigned a dedicated VLAN to isolate broadcast domains, improve perfomance. and prepare the network for future security policies such as Access Control Lists (ACLs)
+Each department is assigned a dedicated VLAN to isolate broadcast domains, improve performance. and prepare the network for future security policies such as Access Control Lists (ACLs)

 Inter-VLAN communication is provided by a Cisco ISR 2911 router configured using Router-on-a-Stick (802.1Q encapsulation).